 Measure and Mark

-Extend the telescopic coupling all the way out and place it next to the broken pipe to use as a measurement gauge for how much pipe you will need to cut out.
+Extend the telescopic coupling all the way out and place it next to the broken pipe to use as a measurement gauge for how much pipe you will need to cut.

-Cut the sprinkler line at the two marks, using a pipe cutter.
+Using a pipe cutter, cut the sprinkler line at the two marks.
 These cuts can also be made with a hacksaw or jigsaw, but make sure the ends are straight.

-Clean away any burrs at the ends of the cut pipe, and make sure the pipes are completely dry.
+Clean away any burrs at the ends of the cut pipe.
+Make sure the pipes are completely dry.
 Moisture in or on the pipes will interfere with the glue bond.

 Glue the Joints